Cleveland Rockers: Folding

 After the 2002 season, the Gunds decided to buy the Rockers from the WNBA, seemingly ensuring the Rockers' future.
 However, despite fielding competitive teams and having decent attendance for most games, the Gund family decided they did not wish to operate the Rockers after the 2003 season, citing a lack of revenue and lackluster attendance.
 No local ownership was found for the team, forcing the Rockers to fold in December 2003, and the players went to the other teams in the league via a dispersal draft in January 2004.
 The Rockers ceased operation after seven seasons, posting an all-time record of 108–112.
 A WNBA franchise would next fold in 2008 when the Houston Comets ceased operations because of lack of ownership.

-Revival
+Return of WNBA basketball to Cleveland

-On June 30, 2025, Cleveland was formally granted a new expansion franchise alongside Detroit and Philadelphia.
-Cleveland's new team will begin play in the 2028 season.
+WNBA basketball returned to Cleveland when the WNBA announced in 2025 that the state had been awarded an expansion franchise to begin play in the 2028 WNBA season.
+In 2026, the team's name for the new franchise became the Cleveland Sirens.